Dumas, Arkansas

 Dumas (/ˈduːmɪs/ DO-miss) is a city in Desha County, Arkansas, United States.
-The population was 4,706 at the 2010 census.
+The population was 4,001 at the 2020 census.

 History

 In 1870, a planter, merchant and surveyor of French descent, William B. Dumas, bought acres of farmland from the Abercrombie Holmes family.
 The area was named Watson District and the town continued to develop.
-Then, the District was renamed Dumas and was incorporated in 1904.
+The district was renamed Dumas and was incorporated in 1904.

 Dumas proudly proclaims itself as "Home of the Ding Dong Daddy", a reference to the vaudeville song "I'm a Ding Dong Daddy from Dumas" by Phil Baxter.
 However, this is up for debate, as the city of Dumas, Texas, also lays claim, with some documentation, to the song being about them.

 On February 24, 2007, Dumas was struck by a long-tracked EF3 tornado.
 Twenty-eight people were injured, and many homes and business were damaged or destroyed.
 Police said on CNN that "the feed mill was the local employer and now it is gone".
 Following the storm, U.S. Senator Mark Pryor criticized the Federal Emergency Management Agency's response to the recovery and cleanup efforts.

 On March 19, 2022, two gunmen killed one person and injured at least 26 others, including six children, at the Hood-Nic Festival, an annual car show held in the city.
 One suspect was later arrested and admitted to firing a gun at another man present at the festival.
-In 2023, The shooter, Brandon Knight, was sentenced to 60 years for 10 counts of aggravated assault.
+In 2023, the shooter, Brandon Knight, was sentenced to 60 years for 10 counts of aggravated assault.